MaroonBeret/s3_substring_search/README.md

 - **Avoid hardcoding credentials**: Ensure that credentials are securely managed using AWS's default credential mechanisms (e.g., environment variables, AWS config files, or IAM roles).
 - **Use HTTPS endpoints**: Always use HTTPS instead of HTTP for communication with AWS services to protect data in transit from man-in-the-middle attacks.
 This applies to both LocalStack and AWS in production environments.

+## Contributing
+Found a bug?
+Got a cool idea?
+Want to make this script even better?
+Pull requests are more than welcome!
+Let’s make finding substrings in S3 buckets a delightful experience for everyone (because who doesn’t love searching through buckets of text?).
+Whether you’re fixing a typo or adding the next killer feature, I’d love to see your contributions.
+So, fork it, hack away, and let’s collaborate!